-Instagram verification badge is not just a badge of honour that looks great and makes its owner feel their importance.
-The blue checkmark has more valuable advantages to fight for.
+Instagram verification badge is not just a badge of honour that looks great.
+The blue checkmark has valuable advantages to fight for.

 - You deter copycats and imposters from impersonating you.
 With the blue badge, you show to whoever is searching for you on Instagram that it’s really you.
-Thus you make sure you don’t lose people following fan or parody accounts instead of your authentic page.
+Thus you make sure you don’t lose people who follow a fan or a parody accounts instead of your authentic page.

 - You confirm that you’re newsworthy.
 Instagram verification often implies that its owner has appeared in several news sources and that your brand or yourself are so important that people want to imitate you.

 - Your comments rank higher.
-You’ve probably noticed that comments left by verified celebs or influencers are placed on top of any post’s comments.
-If that’s what you’re looking for above all, definitely try to get the badge.
+You’ve probably noticed that comments left by verified celebs or influencers are placed on top in the comment section.
+If that’s what you’re looking for, definitely try to get the badge.